mfruzan/CoreDetector/Manual.md

 Output:

 ```
-CoreDetector pipeline: for further help see https://github.com/mfruzan/MultipleSequenceAlignment/
+CoreDetector pipeline: for further help see https://github.com/mfruzan/CoreDetector.git

 Usage:
-      ./pipeline_Minimap.sh <genome_list> <out_dir> <divergence> <ncpus>
+      ./pipeline_Minimap.sh -g <genome_list> -o <out_dir> -d <divergence> -n <ncpus>  -m <minlength>  -c <chromosome>

 Mandatory options:
 	genome_list	Text file lists genome names and paths to FASTA files
 	out_dir		named directory will be created
-	divergence	level of genome divergence, int between 1 and 40
+	divergence	level of genome divergence, in between 1 and 40

 Optional:
-	cpus		default is 4 cpus
+   ncpus		default is 4 cpus
+   minlength(Minimum alignment length)	default is 200bp
+   chromosome(chromosome matching)		default is 0 or disabled, to enable set it to 1
 	-h		Print Help (this message) and exit
 ```

-Note the argument order is required and the first three arguments are mandatory:
+Note the first three arguments are mandatory:

 > * First argument is the list of genomes in a text file which points to the FASTA sequences.
 See example/genome.txt
 > * Second argument is a string to create a new output folder or the path to an existing folder.
 >	 Note: If this folder in the path does not exist it will be created.
 > * Third argument is an integer for the expected genome divergence level and can be any number between 1 and 40.
-> * Fourth argument (optional) is the number of cores/CPUs (default is 4).

 **`Step 2.`**  Download the fasta formatted genomes from NCBI